robotpilab/forkedweb/content/_index.md

       text: |
         <br>

-        where robots Physically Interact with the world.
+        where robots Physically Interact with the world

   - block: collection
     content: